Shaikh-Sumaiya/portswigger/XSS/reflected/-xss.md

-# Lab: Reflected XSS into HTML context with nothing encoded
+# Lab: Reflected XSS into HTML context with nothing encoded.

 ## Vulnerability
 This lab demonstrates a Reflected Cross-Site Scripting (XSS) vulnerability where user input is reflected in the response without proper output encoding.